-Inspired by others who likewise adapted the Elo from a chess rating to a sports rating, we’ve developed the eventing Elo to objectively rate horses and offer the odds on our favourite head-to-head duels.
+Inspired by others who likewise adapted the Elo from a chess rating to a sports rating, we’ve developed the eventing Elo to objectively rate horses and offer the odds for our favourite head-to-head duels.
 Here’s how the rating works for Eventing.

 Elo ranking systems were first introduced to the world of chess in the 1960’s and have since been expanded and adapted to cover numerous types of competition, from online gaming, to sports analysis, and even online dating.
 It is used to rank competitors based on inferred performance from their win/loss record in a series of head to head matchups.
 It’s most commonly used where a game or sport doesn’t have an inherent ranking of players’ abilities (like say a handicap in golf), and where performance is more likely to be judged on their performance record against other known players.

 One of the main reasons people use the Elo system is its simplicity.
 Every competitor starts with an initial rating.
 When they beat another competitor, their rating goes up (relative to the gap in the opponents’ incoming ratings) and when they lose, their rating goes down.
 The formula is simple in that it has very few parameters, is easy to implement, and it’s easy to understand the evolution of players’ rankings.